 Not only do you need enough sleep, but the quality of your sleep is critical.
 You need to sleep deeply so your body can regenerate.
 Poor sleep will raise your cortisol levels, mess with your hormones, weaken your immune system and your memory, and increase your risk for chronic disease.
 There’s also an interesting link between too little sleep and weight gain.

-If you’re having trouble sleeping, you’ll need to make some changes
+If you’re having trouble sleeping, try these tips:

-Here are some tips to get you drifting off into healthy sleep in no time.
+Here are some tips to get you drifting off into healthy sleep.

-- If you wake up tired or sore, having trouble sleeping, or if you are sleeping on a mattress with toxic materials, you might want to replace your mattress for better, healthier sleep.
+- If you wake up tired and aching, or if you are sleeping on a mattress with toxic materials, you might want to replace your mattress for better, healthier sleep.

 - Your circadian rhythms and your hormone production is optimal when you have a consistent sleep schedule, going to bed and waking up at approximately the same time every day.
 The best time to get deep sleep is between 10 p.m. and 2 a.m., so try to get in bed before 10.